MENUMENU

 7. “It is the sin that is so dead that it doesn’t even seem to rise to the level of sin; a sin so sinful that it isn’t even sin.”
 (Peter Kreeft).

 Context of the Story.
 (Luke 10).
 A lawyer comes to Jesus to put him to the test.
 A lawyer at that time was an expert on Jewish law, a scholar of the Jewish religion.
 The lawyer asks a theological question, to spur debate, a religious conversation.
 The lawyer wanted to see not only how orthodox Jesus was in his beliefs, but also to tempt Jesus into giving a controversial answer to a difficult question.
 The scholar “stood up” to address Jesus, much like a student of that time always stood up when talking with a teacher, out of humility and respect.
 He then referred directly to Jesus as Teacher, or Rabbi.
 Jesus had evidently earned the lawyer’s respect through his words and actions.
 Jesus took the question seriously.
 The lawyer asked what he must do to inherit eternal life.
+In the other two versions of this story, the scribe asked Jesus what the greatest commandment was, and which commandment was the most important.
 He was a pious man who wanted to earn his way to life everlasting, mostly through his actions.
+In the other versions in Matthew and Mark, the scribe wanted to ask in different ways to draw Jesus into the discussion of which commandments were the heaviest and which the lightest, which were the most important commandments to keep and which had less importance.

 JESUS.
 He responded by asking a question of the lawyer.
 Jesus referred him to Scripture and asked him if he could find his answer there.
 Jesus didn’t want to merely state the answer to the question.
 Jesus instead helped the lawyer to find the answer for himself.
 He did what good teachers do: Help the student to think for himself, to become an active learner.

 JESUS.
 He praises the lawyer and says, “That’s it!
 Good job!
-Now go and do what the scripture says.”
+Now go and do what the Scripture says.”
 In other words, Jesus is saying that it is not enough to simply believe the right words, to include those words as a part of the law.
 You must also demonstrate through action that those words are true in your life.
 His literal response to the lawyer reads, “Do this, and you will come alive,” or “Do this, and you are living.”
 In other words, eternal life starts now.
 It’s interesting that Jesus didn’t answer with a little sermonette, something along the line of what he said in John 17:3: “This is eternal life – To know you, God, and to know Jesus, whom you have sent.”
 He instead referred to the legal equivalent according to Jewish law.
+In the other versions of this story, Jesus answered the scribe directly, that the Shema and the call to neighbor-love were the greatest commandments, the heaviest commandments, and the most important ones to obey.
+And Jesus followed that up with the fact that those two commandments sum up the entire Law of Moses and even all the prophets.
+In other words, loving God with complete devotion and all you’ve got, and loving your neighbor as yourself, are the summary commandments of all the Hebrew Scriptures.

 Mind.
 For the most part, Jesus used the Greek word “dianoia” for mind.
 It referred to one’s intellect and reason, one’s thought process, one’s mindset, especially as it concerns critical thinking.
 The dianoia functions as that part of each of us that allows us to draw conclusions about right and wrong, make distinctions, and form opinions.